-Dual Relationships in Counseling
+Dual Relationships in Counseling and Boundary Issues.

 Table of Contents

-Boundary Violation or Dual Relationship?
+A Boundary Violation

 An effective way to illustrate this is through a hypothetical example: